qrush/qrush.github.com/_posts/2014-11-04-essential-new-dad-stuff.markdown

 <img class="center" src="/images/hard.gif" width="100%" />

 What there isn't enough of is what specifically to pick up for dads.
-Here's 3 things I have been recommending to the new dads I've met.
+Here's 3 things I have been recommending to new dads I've met:

 ### Happiest Baby on the Block